 Sciatica can be a debilitating condition that prevents you from walking, sitting, or even lying comfortably.
-If you experience pain that radiates down the back of one or both legs, please call us to explore non-surgical, non-opioid, all-natural sciatic nerve pain treatments.
+If you experience pain that radiates down the back of one or both legs, please call us to explore non-surgical, non-opioid, all-natural sciatica treatment in Culver City and Van Nuys.

 End the Pain in Your Sciatic Nerve

 Your body is filled with nerves, but one, in particular, is known to be particularly associated with pain in your lower back.
 The sciatic nerve is formed by 5 nerve roots in the lower spine, which extends down your legs to the soles of your feet.
 If this nerve is in pain, the condition is referred to as sciatica.
-Call us today if you’re experiencing a burning, tickling, or prickly sensation in your leg; Dr. Rozenberg can determine if it’s due to sciatica and develop an appropriate plan for sciatica treatment in Culver City, CA, chiropractic office.
+Call us today if you’re experiencing a burning, tickling, or prickly sensation in your leg; Dr. Rozenberg can determine if it’s due to sciatica and develop an appropriate plan for sciatica treatment in Culver City and Van Nuys chiropractic offices.

 What is Sciatica?

 Sciatica occurs when the sciatic nerves are irritated or compressed by nearby tissue.
 The most common cause is a bulging or herniated disc being pushed out from its normal location.
 It should be noted that sciatica often results in leg pain; this leads many patients to mistakenly think that the issue originates in the legs themselves.
-That’s why it’s so important to get in touch with our practice as soon as possible so we can narrow down the actual source of the discomfort.
+That’s why it’s so important to get in touch with our practice as soon as possible so we can narrow down the actual source of the discomfort and work on a plan for sciatica treatment in Culver City and Van Nuys.

 Pain in a Specific Area